gadicc/Meteor-famono/README.md

 RequireJS support for Meteor.js.

-It was built to support Famo.us in Meteor (examples below) but it can support any RequireJS library.
+It was built to support Famo.us in Meteor (examples below) But target has become libraries in general.

 If you want a "pure" app without the meteor libraries just remove `standard-app-packages`.